Sign up to our Newsletter

 Students typically begin this process as they encounter courses that spark their interest, find themselves in a pre-law major they enjoy, or go through experiences that inspire them to make a change within legal fields.
 While you may develop an interest in pursuing law, it can be challenging to determine the value of law school.

-Because of its intensive nature, huge time commitment, and monetary investment, it’s essential to take your time and make some considerations before deciding law school is worth the cost.
+Because of its intensive nature, huge time commitment, and monetary investment, it’s essential to take your time and make some considerations before deciding whether law school is worth the cost.

 Let’s get started!